 The discovery of water on Ceres reinforces the scenario that asteroids are responsible – at least partly – for water gained by the oceans of our planet in the distant past.

 Dwarf planets are now considered by the International Astronomical Union bodies larger than asteroids and smaller than planets.
-With this in mind, the Ceres was upgraded from asteroid to dwarf planet in 2006, while Pluto was demoted from planet to dwarf.
+With this in mind, Ceres was upgraded from an asteroid to a dwarf planet in 2006, while Pluto was demoted from a planet to a dwarf.